-From equation \eqref{josmalo} we see that in case $n=1$ (damping linear in velocity) amplitude $A_0$ can be eliminated (crossed out) from the equation.
-Thus, we would like to note here that in case $n=1$ our procedure of adding two equations, obtained from energy dissipation rates, can work if we use any two pairs of initial conditions that are phase shifted by $\pi/2$, i.e. if we get equation \eqref{josmalo} for the first pair, and the other pair has approximate solution of the form $B_0f(t)\cos(\omega_0t+\beta_0)$, the only necessary condition for our procedure to work is that $\beta_0=\phi_0\pm\pi/2$, but $A_0$ and $B_0$ may be different.
-However, when students encounter this topic for the first time, in our opinion it is better to explain the entire procedure to them using two pairs of initial conditions that have the same initial energy, i.e. with $A_0=B_0$ and $\beta_0-\phi_0=\pm\pi/2$, for simplicity, as is done in \cite{LelasPezer}.
+We see that in the case of viscous damping with $n=1$ (studied in \cite{LelasPezer}), amplitudes $A_0$ and $B_0$ can be eliminated (crossed) from equations \eqref{josmalo} and \eqref{josmalo2}.
+Thus, we would like to note here that in case $n=1$ the trick of adding two energy dissipation rates, introduced in \cite{LelasPezer}, can work if we use any two pairs of initial conditions that are phase shifted by $\pi/2$, i.e. if we get equation \eqref{josmalo} for the first pair and equation \eqref{josmalo2} for the other pair, the only necessary condition for the derivation introduced in \cite{LelasPezer} to work is that $\beta_0=\phi_0\pm\pi/2$, but $A_0$ and $B_0$ can be different (i.e. initial energies can be different).
+However, when students encounter this topic for the first time, in our opinion, it is better to explain the entire procedure to them using two pairs of initial conditions that have the same initial energy, i.e. with $A_0=B_0$, and with $\phi_0=0$ and $\beta_0=-\pi/2$, for simplicity, as is done in \cite{LelasPezer}.
+For other two types of damping ($n=0$ and $n=2$) the amplitudes $A_0$ and $B_0$ cannot be eliminated from equations \eqref{josmalo} and \eqref{josmalo2}, and our derivations work only if we consider pairs of initial conditions with the same initial energy, i.e. with $A_0=B_0$, and with $\beta_0=\phi_0\pm\pi/2$.

-For other two types of damping ($n=0$ and $n=2$) the amplitude $A_0$ can not be eliminated from equation \eqref{josmalo} and our procedure works only if we consider pairs of initial conditions with $A_0=B_0$ and $\beta_0-\phi_0=\pm\pi/2$.
-This is evident from the weak damping conditions \eqref{uvjet1} and \eqref{uvjet2} which both depend on initial displacement $x_0$, thus initial conditions play an important role in overall dynamics in these cases, while initial conditions do not appear in the weak damping condition \eqref{uvjet0}, i.e. in the case of viscous damping.
-However, we note here that initial conditions can play an important role also in the case of viscous damping if all values of the damping constant $b$ have to be considered, and not only the weak regime, as is the case in the context of the optimal damping problems \cite{Lelas2023, Lelas2024}.
+Furthermore, the weak damping conditions \eqref{uvjet1} and \eqref{uvjet2} both depend on the initial displacement $x_0$, i.e. on initial energy, therefore the initial conditions play an important role in the overall dynamics in the case of sliding friction and air resistance, while the initial conditions do not appear in the weak damping condition $b/(2m)\ll\omega_0$ in the case of viscous damping \cite{LelasPezer}.
+However, we note here that the initial conditions can also play an important role in the case of viscous damping if all values of the damping constant $b$ have to be considered, not only the weak regime, as is the case in the context of optimal damping problems \cite{Lelas2023, Lelas2024}.